danielharrell/does_music_move/does_music_move.md

 as a matter of observation.

 Well, fair enough.
-But this makes the nonsense of such a space even easier to defend.
+But this makes the nonsense of such a space even easier to see.
 For what is it, finally, that makes an inhabited sense of space extraordinary rather than ordinary?
-One answer---and it is the answer given, for example, by Heidegger when he speaks of our being-in-the-world---is that an inhabited sense of space is extraordinary, in not stopping short of totality.
+Here is one answer---the answer given, for example, by Heidegger when he speaks of our being-in-the-world.
+An inhabited sense of space is extraordinary, in not stopping short of totality.
 True, we may suppose there are places in the world we will never encounter, or even